 An alternative choice to potassium permanganate can be to inject some chlorine bleach upstream of the Greensand Filter which then allows the filter to remove iron bacteria, odors and enable the Greensand Filter to remove virtually all iron as well as manganese.
 Well water filters using greensand generally will remove greater levels of iron as well as work better when compared with Birm.
 This kind of iron filter works well right down to a pH of 6.5 but works better and lasts longer if the pH is in the range of 6.8 – 7.5.

 Unlike Birm and Greensand, Manganese Oxide filters use a solid manganese oxide ore and therefore are not coated.
-Manganese Oxide Filter systems have brand names such as Pro-OX (our own brand, which is a high purity form), Pyrolox, Filox, Catalox, MangOX and other brands.
+Manganese Oxide Filter systems have brand names such as Pro-OX, Pyrolox, Filox, Catalox, MangOX, and other brands.
 This particular media will last many years longer than Birm or Greensand.

 Because the media is extremely heavy it must be back-washed with a higher flow of water than Birm or Greensand.
 These types of well water filters work best when the water has been injected with chlorine bleach upstream of the iron filtration.